marc-aurele-besner/hardhat-awesome-cli/README.md

 - Run test on all or single test file (from all your file in test/)
 - Run scripts  on all or single scripts file (from all your file in scripts/)
 - Inject chain activated in settings, rpc and accounts in hardhat.config
+- Inject custom chain in hardhat networks
 - Setup chains, RPC and accounts:
     - Activate/Disable chain to show on test/scripts options
     - Build .env file with rpc url and private key (or mnemonic)
     - Add ".env.hardhat-awesome-cli" to .gitignore amd .npmignore (create .gitignore if do detected)
+    - See all config for activated chain
 - More settings
     - Exclude files from, tests scripts, and contracts selection (useful for config and share helper file)
     - Add/remove other hardhat plugins (In npm/yarn and in hardhat.config)